PashaBarahimi/CPS-Course-Projects/CA1-Access-Control-Management-Over-IOT/README.md

 The access request history is stored in `data/monitoring_system_history.json` and the client authentication information is stored in `data/monitoring_system_users.json`.

 ### Client

+The client monitoring system is a GUI program implemented using the **Qt** framework.
+The monitoring system creates a websocket connection to the server and receives new users and the entrance history after authenticating.

+The right panel of the GUI is used to enter the address of the server and the username and password of the user.
+After clicking the authenticate button, a request is send to the server.
+If the credentials are correct, the client will now start receiving data from the server whenever a new user scans their RFID.
+The user will be displayed on the left panel of the GUI.
+It is also possible to request the entrance history by clicking the history button.
+The full history will be displayed on a new window.

+The format of the data transmitted between the server and the client is explained in the [server description](#websocket-server) section.

 ## Explanation